Jiantastic/Pixal/README.md

 Here is an example output under contrived conditions ( you can get a more accurate result with a better sensor/further modications )

 You could also use the meanTemperature JSON data to plot temperature points on the image if you wish to do so.
-An example temperature point is shown below.
+A sample temperature point is shown below.

 ![alt tag](https://raw.githubusercontent.com/Jiantastic/embed-trio-IoT/master/images/heatMap.png)